CosticaPuntaru/react-vs-angular/readme.md

    };
 });
 ```
-reusability? you can stick this directive on whatever you want, it just needs a model
-to bind to (as its clearly specified in the "require" prop)
+reusability? you can stick this dreictive on whatever you want, it just needs a model to bind to (as its clearly specified in the "require" prop)